-Police seizing a big bunch of weed
+Police seizing a big bunch of weed.

-Yes, the radio station, KMUD, broadcasts community service announcements for the growers whenever anti-drug police have been spotted in the area.
-When someone spots police helicopters or a convoy heading up a dirt road they call into the radio station to report it, and the announcer will broadcast the exact time and location the police have been spotted.
+Yes, the radio station, KMUD, broadcasts community-service announcements for the growers whenever anti-drug police have been spotted in the area.
+When someone spots police helicopters or a convoy heading up a dirt road, they call into the radio station to report it, and the announcer will broadcast the exact time and location the police have been spotted.
 A lot of the adverts on KMUD are for things like products to take resin off your fingers, and there’s a lot of chat about growing techniques.

 You met Bob, southern Humboldt’s straight-laced sheriff.
 What did he think about all the weed in the area?

 It’s accepted by the local police, including Bob, that growing is what people do there.
 But Bob tried to stick to the rules and seize plants from people who couldn't show a medical marijuana growing license.
 Everyone knows that growing for the medical market is mostly a ruse in California, because it’s mainly for the black market.
 Bob would get frustrated with people taking advantage of the medical law in front of his eyes.
 "I’m so sick of dealing with this pot shit!" he would tell me.
-You have this strange situation in Humboldt where the cop, Bob, wants legalisation, but most of the growers are against it.
+You have this strange situation in Humboldt where the cop, Bob, wants legalization, but most of the growers are against it.